 Poll clerks and inspectors are appointed by the Supervisor of Elections at least 20 days prior to an election and make up the election board.
 All poll workers must attend a poll worker training class.
-If you would like would like to work at the polls, please visit our website at www.holmeselections.com or call our office for more information.
+If you would like to work at the polls, please call our office for more information.